aidantr/FuzzyCRegression.jl/docs/src/theory.md

 # Fuzzy C-Regression

 Fuzzy C-Regression, or FCR, is a method for estimating heterogeneous effects in settings with grouped patterns of heterogeneity.
-It extends the ["Fuzzy C-Means"](https://en.wikipedia.org/wiki/Fuzzy_clustering#Fuzzy_C-means_clustering) clustering algorithm to regression settings.
+It extends the "Fuzzy C-Means" clustering algorithm to regression settings.

-FCR can be used to estimate "grouped fixed effects" (a constant term for each group) as well as heterogeneous coefficients on independent variables.
+FCR can be used to estimate ["grouped fixed effects"](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA11319) (a constant term for each group) as well as heterogeneous coefficients.

 ## FCR objective function
 Consider a linear model with grouped heterogeneity: